ianheggie-oaf/scraper_utils/README.md

 Add `client_options` to your AUTHORITIES configuration and move any of the following settings into it:

 * `timeout: Integer` - Timeout for agent connections in case the server is slower than normal
-* `australian_proxy: true` - Use the MORPH_AUSTRALIAN_PROXY as proxy url if the site is geo-locked
+* `australian_proxy: true` - Use the proxy url in the `MORPH_AUSTRALIAN_PROXY` env variable if the site is geo-locked
 * `disable_ssl_certificate_check: true` - Disabled SSL verification for old / incorrect certificates

 See the documentation on `ScraperUtils::MechanizeUtils::AgentConfig` for more options

-Then adjust your code to accept client_options and pass then through to:
+Then adjust your code to accept `client_options` and pass then through to:
 `ScraperUtils::MechanizeUtils.mechanize_agent(client_options || {})`
 to receive a `Mechanize::Agent` configured accordingly.